dulvui/godot-android-export/README.md

 # godot-android-export
-Github Action to export a Godot game for Android to apk/aab.
+Github Action to export a Godot Engine 3 and 4 game for Android to apk/aab.
 If you are facing problems with the action or this README feels not complete, pull requests are welcome or open an issue.

 ## Table of contents